 So to me, once you record a song, it’s done.
 Lay it to rest.
 Dial it in as good as you can, then move on to the next one.
 Otherwise, you sit around all day and never get a thing done.
 How long do you suppose Jimmy Page mulled over “Stairway to Heaven”?

 Right.
-It’s rock and roll; not like you’re working on someone’s brain or something.
+It’s rock and roll, not like working on someone’s brain.

 I know.
 F***, even during brain surgery, they don’t work that hard!